 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
-As well, some forms of this medication may not be used for all of the conditions discussed here.
 If you have not discussed this with your doctor or are not sure why you are being given this medication, speak to your doctor.
 Do not stop receiving this medication without consulting your doctor.

 It is important this medication be given exactly as recommended by your doctor.
 If you miss an appointment to receive botulinum toxin type A, contact your doctor as soon as possible to reschedule your appointment.
 It is very important to keep your appointments for treatment and follow-up.

 Many medications can cause side effects.
 A side effect is an unwanted response to a medication when it is taken in normal doses.
 Side effects can be mild or severe, temporary or permanent.
-The side effects listed below are not experienced by everyone who takes this medication.
-If you are concerned about side effects, discuss the risks and benefits of this medication with your doctor.

 When used for blepharospasm: